AnaMariardg/secure_card/README.md

 ## 🇺🇸 English Version
 Cybersecurity educational project on **tokenization of sensitive payment card data**.
-Designed as a simple simulation to help understand how to better protect information without printing it.
+Designed as a simple simulation to help users understand how to better protect **Personally Identifiable Information (PII)** without printing it on the physical card.

 ---